What is Bounce Rate?

 Create a Persuasive Call-To-Action

 You’ve attracted the right traffic to your website.
 Don’t lose them with a weak or unattractive CTA.
 You don’t want to increase the bounce rate.
-Although you can’t persuade every visitors to buy from you, but it’s not wrong to think about it.
+Although you can’t persuade every visitor to buy from you, it’s not wrong to think about it.

 No matter what you do, make sure your CTA is compelling.
 You need to encourage the users to click on it and see what it has to offer.

 When you optimize your CTA, there are many elements that can influence the outcome.
 Even changes to the font and color of the CTA button can make a huge difference.
 The main focus here is to keep your visitors engaged and lead them to a particular action.
 This will reduce the bounce rate.